Yair Galily: Major Work

 In April 2021 his book "The Psychology of Sport, Performance And Ethics" was published in Lausanne by Frontiers Media SA. [doi: 10.3389/978-2-88966-679-9].
 In January 2023 his edited collection "The Munich Massacre Contemporary Thoughts and Views on Sport and Terrorism from a Global Perspective" was published by Taylor and Francis.

 Career

-Galily is Founder & Head of the Sport, Media and Society (SMS) Research Lab at the Sammy Ofer School of Communications Interdisciplinary Center (IDC) Herzliya.
-He was a co-founder and head of the Olympic Studies Centre - a joint venture of the Israeli Olympic committee and Zinman College, Wingate Institute.
-(2011 – 2013).
-Served as the professional committee chairman and member of the `Academic Sport Association`(ASA) board of directors 2002–2003, 2005–2008 and professional committee member at 'Special Olympics Israel' which is part of the Special Olympics International nonprofit organisation dedicated to empowering individuals with intellectual disabilities to become physically fit, productive and respected members of society through year round sports training and competitions.
-Prof. Galily is being interviewed regularly by both Israeli and international media regarding social processes surrounding sporting activities in Israel and around the world.
+Galily was the professional committee chairman and a member of the Israel's Academic Sport Association (ASA) board of directors from 2002–2003 and 2005–2008.
+He also served as a professional committee member at 'Special Olympics Israel,' which is part of the Special Olympics International nonprofit organization dedicated to empowering individuals with intellectual disabilities to become physically fit, productive, and respected members of society through year-round sports training and competitions.